Home Blog

 CFAP Salary in India: Experience-Wise Breakdown

+Salary is one of the primary reason for CFAP to become the most popular certification in India.
 CFAP salaries in India vary significantly with experience, role complexity, and industry.
 However, forensic accounting consistently pays more than routine accounting roles.

 Entry-Level and Freshers (CFAP Level 1)